Fractures of the lower limb are common injuries in civilian and military populations.

 Negative pressure wound therapy (NPWT) is an alternative form of dressing.
 This device creates a partial vacuum using suction, which removes blood and fluid that may collect in the wound.
 The vacuum may also encourage the formation of granulation (healing) tissue.4,8 However, NPWT dressings and the vacuum machines are considerably more expensive than traditional wound dressings.

-Before this study, there has been only 1 randomized clinical trial comparing standard wound dressing with NPWT for patients with open fractures of the lower limb.9 Improved outcomes were suggested in patients treated with NPWT but the study was not definitive because it included only 59 patients treated at a single trauma center.
+Before this study, there has been only one randomized clinical trial comparing standard wound dressing with NPWT for patients with open fractures of the lower limb.9 Improved outcomes were suggested in patients treated with NPWT but the study was not definitive because it included only 59 patients treated at a single trauma center.
 Despite the lack of strong evidence, clinical guidelines around the world have recommended the use of NPWT for open fracture wounds.

 The aim of this pragmatic, multicenter randomized clinical trial was to compare standard wound dressings with NPWT for adults with an open fracture of the lower limb.